MaxwellPaterson/MaxwellPaterson.github.io/README.md

 # Data Scientist

 ## About Me
 Hello and welcome to my portfolio, thank you for taking the time to look at my work!
 Outside of Data Science and Analytics, I enjoy reading a wide range of genres.
-While I primarily focus on history and nonfiction, I also enjoy fantasy books, I'm currently working my way through the Game of Thrones series.
+While I primarily focus on history and nonfiction, I also enjoy fantasy books.
+I'm currently working my way through the Game of Thrones series.
 Additionally, I love spending time outdoors, hiking and camping are some of my favorite activities.
 In the winter, I especially enjoy cross-country skiing.
 And if your a potential employer ignore all those activities I only *LOVE* Data Science and Analytics... <sub>(sorry mom)</sub>

 ## Education
 - Masters in Data Science and Analytics | The University of Calgary _September 2024_ - _August 2025_